Banana Wars: The Raw Vegan Obsession with YouTube

 Please, save your re-caps of last night's Game of Thrones.
 I have a more sophisticated form of entertainment: The raw vegans of YouTube.
-Their shifting allegiances and all-out wars have replaced my need for television and books.
-I am one of many fans who watch their videos, not for the smoothie inspo, but because I want to be a frontline journalist for the ongoing cycle of potassium-induced madness.
+Their shifting allegiances and lawsuits have replaced my need for television and books.
+I am one of many fans who watch their videos not for the smoothie inspo but because I want to be a frontline journalist for the ongoing cycle of potassium-induced madness.

-Skip the reasonable people, like Unnatural Vegan — she makes a lot of good points.
+Skip the reasonable people, like Unnatural Vegan—she makes a lot of good, boring points.
 For maximum entertainment, subscribe to the well-known cadre of wild-eyed banana pushers.
-A few successful channels have established cult-like followings, and maintain their audience in spite of a few very public hiccups in th epast couple of years.
-Some of their controversies have resulted in offline lawsuits — see Freelee the Banana Girl vs. Kayla Itsines.
+A few successful channels have established cult-like followings, and maintain their audience in spite of a few very public hiccups in the past couple of years.
+Some of their controversies have resulted in offline lawsuits—see Freelee the Banana Girl vs. Kayla Itsines.
 For vegans, they sure have a lot of beefs (thank you in advance for my Pulitzer).

-Durianrider and Freelee found each other right around the time they decided that plant-based carbs are the ultimate answer — for sexy bodies, the health of the planet, and a life rich with meaning.
+Durianrider and Freelee found each other right around the time they decided that plant-based carbs are the ultimate answer—for sexy bodies, the health of the planet, and lives well lived.
 Many of their followers have created their own vegan channels, and they're easy to identify.
 If you hear the phrase "Carb the fuck up," you know you're dealing with a child of the banana cult.
-Bizarrely, Durianrider also advocates adding refined sugar to a diet (his descent into full-blown mania is well documented, as are his use of steroids).
+Bizarrely, Durianrider also advocates adding refined sugar to a diet (his descent into full-blown mania is a matter of public record, as is his use of steroids).

-Harley and Freelee's oft-repeated nutritional agenda is as follows: Animal products, composed of "corpses and puss," have no place in your colon.
-Your diet should consist mostly of a shit-ton of bananas and dates.
-Loading up on all that fiber ensures everything you eat just slips n' slides right out, so that your stomach remains flat and toned and tight and attractive between urgent trips to the restroom.
+Harley and Freelee's oft-repeated nutritional agenda is as follows: Animal products are nothing more than "corpses and puss" and have no place in your colon.
+Load up on mass quantities of fruit and starch, so that your stomach remains flat and tight and attractive between urgent trips to the restroom.

 Here is one of Freelee's seminal videos, where she blends 51 bananas into slop and then eats it.